TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/UserManagement/GroupPermissions/Index.rst

 See also :ref:`Pages permissions <page-permissions>`.

-In order to inherit these settings in assigned users, activate the checkbox "Mount from groups" for the "DB Mounts" on the user's backend record.
+In order to inherit these settings in assigned users, activate the checkbox "Mount from groups" for the "DB Mounts" in the `be_users` record of this user.
+This record can be find in the "List" module on the root page and in the "Backend User" module.

 .. _file-mounts: